Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: Introduction

 \subsection{Numerical Results}

-Numerical results confirm our theoretical results that when the inertias of EUs for ISPs are small (respectively, high) enough, then the SPNE (respectively, the SPNE with a non-neutral outcome) exists and is unique.
-Numerical results also help pinpoint which of the five possible SPNE strategies occurs when the inertias are between these two extreme cases (high and low inertias).
-More specifically, results yield that if the inertia are between these two extreme cases but still on the lower end of the region in between, the game has an SPNE outcome in which both ISPs are active, but the CP offers her content with premium quality and only on the non-neutral ISP.
-Results also reveal that if the inertia are between the two extreme cases but on the upper end of the region in between, then the game has no SPNE.
-Results of simulation over large sets of parameters also suggest that in all scenarios, the SPNE is unique if it were to exist.
+Numerical results help pinpoint which of the five possible SPNE strategies occurs when the inertias are between the two extreme cases, high and low inertias, in which the analytical results guarantee existence and uniqueness of the SPNE.
+We learn that if the inertia is on the lower end of the intermediate range, the game has an SPNE outcome in which both ISPs are active, but the CP offers her content with premium quality and only on the non-neutral ISP.
+Also, if the inertia is on the upper end of the intermediate region, then the game has no SPNE.
+Simulation over large sets of parameters also suggest that in all scenarios, the SPNE is unique if it were to exist.

 Numerical results reveal that the neutral ISP loses payoff in all SPNE outcomes in comparison to the benchamrk case.
 In addition, for a wide range of parameters, the non-neutral ISP receives a better payoff under a non-neutral scenario.
-This implies that it is beneficial for ISPs to operate as non-neutral, if they have the choice.
 However, switching to a non-neutral regime is \emph{not} always profitable for ISPs.
 If EUs or the CP are not sensitive to the quality of the content delivered and the market power of the non-neutral ISP is small, then ISPs are better off staying neutral.

-Results also reveal that the sensitivity of the EUs and the CP, and the market power of ISPs substantially influences the welfare of EUs (EUW) in neutral and non-neutral scenarios.
-The EUW would be higher in a non-neutral setting (as compared to the neutral setting) if (i) the market power of the non-neutral ISP is low, (ii) the sensitivity of the CP to the quality is high, or (iii) EUs are not very sensitive to the quality, or a combination of these conditions.
-In these cases a cheaper Internet access fee would be charged to the EUs by the non-neutral ISP which yields a higher EUW.
-In the absence of these conditions, the EUW of the neutral scenario would be higher.
+Results also reveal that the welfare of EUs (EUW) in non-neutral scenarios may either be higher or lower than in neutral scenarios.
+The former happens if (i) the market power of the non-neutral ISP is low, (ii) the sensitivity of the CP to the quality of content is high, or (iii) EUs are not very sensitive to the quality.
+In this case, the non-neutral ISP offer a cheaper Internet access fee leading to a higher EUW.